Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Introduction

 \section{Introduction}

 The dynamics of aerodynamically coupled particles in turbulent fluids are of interest for astrophysical, atmospheric physics, experimental, and industrial applications \citep{toschi09}.
-The coupling between the fluid and particle phases modifies the turbulent cascade, and leads to clustering, effective diffusion, and collisions among the particles.
-The generic problem has numerous physically significant variations, depending upon the regime of aerodynamic drag (Stokes or Epstein), the compressibility of the turbulence, the relative mass in particles versus that in the fluid, and the amount of fluid volume excluded by the particles.
+The coupling between the fluid and particle phases modifies the turbulent cascade, and leads to clustering, effective diffusion, and collisions among the particles \citep{saffman56}.
+The generic problem has numerous physically significant variations, depending upon the regime of aerodynamic drag (Stokes or Epstein), the compressibility of the turbulence, the relative mass in particles versus that in the fluid, and the amount of fluid volume excluded by particles' finite size.

-In the astrophysical domain, the response of solid particles to turbulence is important for multiple problems in protoplanetary disk physics and early phase planet formation.
-On large spatial scales, the ubiquitous substructure seen in dust continuum images of protoplanetary disks \citep{vdm13,alma14,andrews18,andrews20} is interpreted as concentrations of solids within gaseous vortices \citep{barge95} and axisymmetric pressure maxima \citep{whipple72}, structures which may themselves have formed as a consequence of disk turbulence \citep{johansen09,manger18}.
+In the astrophysical domain, the response of solid particles to turbulence is important in protoplanetary disk physics and early phase planet formation.
+On large spatial scales, the ubiquitous substructure seen in dust continuum images of protoplanetary disks \citep{vdm13,alma14,andrews18,andrews20} is interpreted as concentrations of solids within gaseous vortices \citep{barge95,bracco1999particle} and axisymmetric pressure maxima \citep{whipple72}, structures which may themselves have formed as a consequence of disk turbulence \citep{johansen09,manger18}.
 On small scales, the collision velocity of small (micron to cm-sized) particles is typically determined by how the particles interact with turbulence in the gas \citep{weidenschilling93,johansen14}.
 For small particles the collision velocity induced by turbulence increases with size.
 Because dust particles fragment (or bounce) above some threshold velocity \citep{blum08}, this behavior leads to the prediction of a {\em maximum particle size} that can result from coagulation.
-On intermediate scales, the two-way momentum transfer between particles and gas in disks results in a linear instability, the {\em streaming instability} \citep{youdin05,krapp19,paardekooper20,yang21}, that may be responsible for the formation of planetesimals via gravitational collapse \citep{johansen15,simon16,li21,yang17,schafer17}.
+On intermediate scales, the two-way momentum transfer between particles and gas in disks leads to the {\em streaming instability} \citep{youdin05,krapp19,paardekooper20,yang21}, that may be responsible for the formation of planetesimals via gravitational collapse \citep{johansen15,simon16,li21,yang17,schafer17}.